 And whenever the policemen shoot and kill you, then they take that right away from you, and they become the judge, the jury, and the prosecutor, and the executioner, all in one.

-Well, you're you're negating one very important fact here in your argument, and that is police have a right to go home as well, and if there is an imminent danger to their life, they have a right to defend themselves.
+Well, you're negating one very important fact here in your argument, and that is police have a right to go home as well.

-And if in fact it turns out that in this case a gun was being pulled out against the wishes and commands of an officer, then that would be a justifiable shooting, is what we call it.
+And if, in fact, it turns out that in this case, a gun was being pulled out against the wishes and commands of an officer, then that would be a justifiable shooting is what we call it.

-Well, you know, yesterday you said that that the policemen have a right to due process, but after reviewing the tapes, okay.
+Well, you know, yesterday you said that the policemen have a right to due process, but after reviewing the tapes, let me see if I can make this easier for you.

-Let me let me describe a scenario.
+Let me describe a scenario.

-You are pulled over by the police, right?
+Okay, you are pulled over by the police, right?

-Okay, cop comes over to it says license of registration, you take out a gun and you point it at the cop.
+You take out a gun and you point it at the cop.

 Does he have a right to decide then and there to shoot you?